 Choosing a mountain bike can seem like a complicated decision, there are duallys, hardtails, fatties, some with suspension, some without, different wheel sizes and frame materials, the options seem to know no bounds.
 To make things a little easier, and help cut through all the terminology, we've put together this buyer's guide to explain the different types of mountain bikes, the type of riding you can do with them, and just how to choose the right one for you.
+And if you are new to mountain biking, check out our Skills and Technique Foundation to Mountain Biking guide help you get the fundamentals right.

 Types of mountain bikes